crazoter/My-Docs/docs/manga_reviews.md

 * Read until:
 * Special Note: I come back to this manga every few years to catch up
 * +ve points:
-    * although it's called horimiya, everyone is involved in the slice-of-life manga (although they get the spotlight)
+    * although it's called horimiya, everyone is involved in the slice-of-life manga (although main couple gets the spotlight)
 * points:
-    * I call this slice-of-life because there are a lot of filler chapters, limited plot progression (yes you literally wait years for the plot to progress), but the characters and relationships can get pretty deep.
+    * I call this slice-of-life because there are a lot of filler chapters, limited plot progression (yes you *literally* wait irl years for the plot (if there is any) to progress), but the characters and relationships are fleshed out.
     * Horimiya actually involves their relationship with their family (in particular the Hori family) which can be kinda refreshing for a romcom
 * -ve points:
     * some of the characters look too similar at the start so it's easy to mix up iura-kun
 * Should you read it: Hmmm.
 I'd say yes if you want a manga to read and kinda just chill.
 It's got that calming / soothing vibe to it since a lot of the scenes are at the Hori household.
 I don't recommend getting too attached because of how slow it is.
 * Disclaimer: That said, the story progresses very slowly (if ever) after ~ chapter 37 or so, hence I call it slice-of-life because you've probably retired by the time they graduate
-* **Tidbit**: See spoiler below

->!
-Hori likes being submissive uh...
+* **Tidbit**: [SPOILER] Hori likes being submissive uh...

 ### Grand Blue (Quality Score: 10/10 (+4))
-* Synopsis: A manga that about diving but is hardly about diving (and then jokes about that fact)
+* Synopsis: A manga that is about diving but there is hardly any diving (and then proceeds to joke about that fact)
 * Genre: comedy (funny, focus on friendships, there's some romance but it's not the focus imo)
 * Release rate: Monthly (somewhat inconsistent)
 * Read until: Ch 63